Nivalyx/osu-wiki/wiki/Guides/Common_modding_mistakes/id.md

 Secara umum, objek permainan harus ditempatkan pada suara yang jelas pada lagu agar suara tersebut dapat direpresentasikan dengan baik.
 Menjaga agar tingkat kepadatan ritme setara dengan intensitas lagu adalah /.../
 ```

 **Selalu sertakan setidaknya satu contoh dan satu buah keterangan waktu (*timestamp*)**.
+Tanpa diberikannya contoh, mapper yang bersangkutan mungkin akan merasa kebingungan seputar apa dan di mana letak masalah yang kamu ungkit.
+Sebagai seorang modder,

 Without giving an example in the map you are modding, the mapper will likely be confused as to where and what the problems are.
 As a modder you may find yourself speaking too broadly, mostly rambling rather than trying to improve the map itself.

 ---